s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop/README.md

 ```
 conda activate notebook
 ```
 Register the environment's kernel with JupyterHub.
-I would suggest naming the environment `cnn_env` to make the environment kernel easily identifiable.
+I would suggest naming the environment `notebook` for consistency.
 ```
 python -m ipykernel install --user --name=YOUR-ENV-NAME
 ```

 ### 5. Selecting Kernel
-From the Jupyter Notebooks, select your kernel.
+From the Jupyter Notebook, select your kernel on the menu bar by selecting Kernel -> Change Kernel -> then select the notebook env from the dropdown menu.

 # Getting Started Using Personal Computer:
 ### 1. Fork the Repository to your GitHub